mvader/tumblr-utils/tumblr_backup.md

 downloaded; instead, the image links point back to the original image on Tumblr.
 The posts are saved in the current folder with a `.txt` extension.
 The index is not updated.

+With option `-S`, images are stored in the same folder as the posts themselves.
+The image file name is prefixed with the post id.
+This makes it easier to associate the posts and the images.

 In order to limit the set of backed up posts, use the `-n` and `-s` options.
 The most recent post is always number 0, so the option `-n 200` would select